 The pace is increasing for adult learners as well.
 Today, 50 percent of the content a college student learns in their first year is obsolete by the time their four-year degree is completed, according to the World Economic Forum Report.

 As technologies change, so do the skills workers need in every industry, including insurance.
-Insurance companies that focus on building re-skillable teams make it easier for their employees to keep up with digital transformation, reducing turnover and improving teams’ capacity for innovation.
+P&C companies that focus on reskillabling insurance employees make it easier for their team members to keep up with digital transformation, reducing turnover and improving teams’ capacity for innovation.

 Are Insurance Workers’ Skills Obsolete?